 What is a Breast Implant Exchange?

-With aging, the breasts can become more ptotic or saggy.
-During an implant exchange, a breast lift may be used to elevate the nipple-areolar complex to a more youthful location.
+With aging, the breasts can become more ptotic, or saggy.
+During a breast implant exchange, a breast lift procedure may be used to elevate the nipple-areolar complex to a more youthful location.
+It can also be used to get rid of excess skin.
 This is called a mastopexy or breast lift.
-The type of breast lift performed depends on the degree of sagginess and the amount of native breast tissue.
+The type of breast lift performed depends on the degree of sagginess and the amount of natural breast tissue.

-When the old implants are removed, the capsule that forms around the implants can be removed with a capsulectomy, released with a capsulotomy, or repositioned with a capsulorrhaphy.
-The new implants can be placed in the pocket where the implant was removed, or they can be placed in a different pocket location based on your goals.
+Incisions for breast implant revision surgery are typically the same ones used during your breast augmentation – for example, within the breast fold.
+When the existing breast implants are removed, the capsule of scar tissue that forms around the breast implant can be removed by your plastic surgeon with a capsulectomy, released with a capsulotomy, or repositioned with a capsulorrhaphy.
+Once the scar tissue is removed, the new breast implant can be placed in the existing implant pocket, or it can be placed in a different pocket location based on your goals.

 Recovery & Results

 Breast implant exchange recovery is similar to your initial breast augmentation surgery.
 You should expect to take one or two weeks away from your regular schedule to rest and recover, during which you’ll wear a surgical bra to support your new breast implants (similar to the one you wore after your breast augmentation).

 You’ll be prescribed medications to manage discomfort and swelling.
 Make sure to avoid exercise and heavy lifting for at least six weeks.
 Your final results will begin to emerge between three weeks to three months after your procedure.

 Breast implant exchange surgery can have a lot of benefits.
 Whatever your reasons or goals, we can recommend your best options.
 To schedule a consultation and begin planning your ideal breast implant exchange procedure, contact our Reno office to meet with Dr. Timothy Janiga by calling or filling out our online form.